Vice President for Research

 Cunningham served as research chair for the U-M Department of Emergency Medicine, where she oversaw and aided in the development of research portfolios of more than 100 faculty.
 She is the William G. Barsan Collegiate Professor of Emergency Medicine at the U-M Medical School, as well as a professor of health behavior and health education at the U-M School of Public Health.

-Dr. Rebecca Cunningham is the interim vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.
+Dr. Rebecca Cunningham is the vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.

 She has vast experience as a researcher, administrator, educator and clinician, including more than 20 years spent as an emergency medicine physician at U-M and Hurley Medical Center in Flint, Mich.